-- Stay active – a regimented energy output (in the form of a daily exercise routine) helps the body regulate metabolism; a 90-minute daily regimen of moderate-intensity exercise is typically recommended for weight-loss programs, which should only be undertaken after consulting a physician
+- Stay active.
+A daily exercise routine helps the body regulate metabolism.
+90 minute daily routines of moderate-intensity exercise are typically recommended for weight-loss programs, which should only be undertaken after consulting a physician.

-- Reduce certain dietary fats – saturated fats and trans fatty acids are high in calories and contribute to heart disease
+- Reduce certain dietary fats.
+Saturated fats and trans-unsaturated fats are high in calories and contribute to heart disease.

-- Increase unsaturated fats – omega 3 fatty acids from seafood is ideal because this type of fat is considered healthy, and also because fish is a good source of protein
+- Increase unsaturated fats.
+Omega-3 fatty acids from seafood are ideal because this type of fat is considered healthy.
+Fish is also typically a good source of protein.

 Losing weight is important, but it must not be attempted at the expense of proper nutrition.
-With the preponderance of dietary advice in books and on the Internet, it’s a good idea to consult a licensed nutritionist for guidance before attempting a weight loss program.
+To ensure personalized and factual dietary advice, it’s a good idea to consult a licensed nutritionist for guidance before attempting a weight-loss program.